-- A: Open (to all providers) - B: Selective (open only to preferred providers; may be subject to EU regulations) - C: Approach (response to providers who have approached / requested sub-contract; may be subject to EU regulations). - D: Where provision is transferred to the College from another managing agency, the College will consider continuation with sub-contractors, provided high quality education and training is being delivered, and due diligence thresholds are met. - E: Where employer indicates preference of provider in their local area and provided LCB quality thresholds are met.
+- A: Open (to all providers) - B: Where provision is transferred to the College from another managing agency, the College will consider continuation with sub-contractors, provided high quality education and training is being delivered, and due diligence thresholds are met. - C: Where employer indicates preference of provider in their local area and provided LCB quality thresholds are met.